Chrysler Crossfire: Base and Limited

-For model year 2004, only the coupe was offered in a single trim level, equipped similarly to the following year's Limited model.
+For the 2004 model year, only the coupe was offered in a single trim level, equipped similarly to the following year's Limited model.

 For model year 2005 model year; Coupe and Roadster configurations were available, each with three ascending trim levels: Base, Limited, and SRT-6 (supercharged).
 Base Crossfires, Coupe or Roadster, featured matte black painted windshield frames, black filler plugs (in place of fog lights) in the front fascia, and fabric seats with separate, movable headrests.
 Limited and SRT-6 models, both Coupe and Roadster, all featured silver-painted windshield frames and are equipped with fog lights.
 The Limited trim level featured leather upholstery.
 The SRT-6 model offered leather/Alcantara upholstery.
 All Base and Limited Crossfire models included an electronic rear wing that would automatically deploy at about 65 mph and descend at 45 mph.
 A manual override switch raised or lowered the spoiler at any speed.

 For model years 2006-2007, an SE Roadster model (essentially a base model) was offered in Blaze Red Crystal Pearl and with black accented 15-spoke SRT-6 style wheels.